Polybius: The Histories

+Polybius's sources

-Polybius held that historians should only chronicle events whose participants the historian was able to interview, and was among the first to champion the notion of factual integrity in historical writing.
-In the twelfth volume of his Histories, Polybius defines the historian's job as the analysis of documentation, the review of relevant geographical information, and political experience.
-In Polybius' time, the profession of a historian required political experience (which aided in differentiating between fact and fiction) and familiarity with the geography surrounding one's subject matter to supply an accurate version of events.
+Polybius holds that historians should, if possible, only chronicle events whose participants the historian was able to interview, and was among the first to champion the notion of factual integrity in historical writing.
+He championed this by interviewing participants of the Second Punic War for the third volume of Histories, including some who knew Hannibal, a major Carthaginian participant.
+In the twelfth volume of his Histories he defines the historian's job as the analysis of documentation, the review of relevant geographical information, and political experience.
+In Polybius's time, the profession of a historian required political experience (which aided in differentiating between fact and fiction) and familiarity with the geography surrounding one's subject matter to supply an accurate version of events.

-Polybius himself exemplified these principles as he was well travelled and possessed political and military experience.
-He did not neglect written sources that provided essential material for his histories of the period from 264 BC to 220 BC.
-When addressing events after 220 BC, he examined the writings of Greek and Roman historians to acquire credible sources of information, but rarely did he name those sources.
+Polybius himself exemplified these principles as he was well-travelled and possessed political and military experience.
+He consulted and used written sources providing essential material for the period between 264 and 220, including, for instance, treaty documents between Rome and Carthage in the First Punic War, the history of the third-century Greek historian Phylarchus, and the Memoirs of the Achaean politician, Aratus of Sicyon.
+When addressing events after 220, he continued to examine treaty documents, the writings of Greek and Roman historians and statesmen, eye-witness accounts and Macedonian court informants to acquire credible sources of information, although rarely did he name his sources.